How to Report an Accident to Insurance

 - Agreeing to Early Settlement Offers: Often, the insurance company will issue a settlement check early on.
 Do not accept an early settlement offer, unless you're confident it's the best offer you'll receive.
 Once you accept the offer, you cannot go back to obtain more compensation.

 Once a claims adjuster reviews your case, the insurance company will make a resolution: either to deny your claim or accept your claim by issuing you a settlement check.
 Before settling your claim, it's highly advisable to consult a personal injury lawyer to make sure you're getting a fair deal.

-Even if you're not filing a lawsuit to recover car accident damages, you should consider getting a free claim evaluation by an experienced attorney in your area.
-An attorney who specializes car accident cases, can maximize the amount of damages you recover and potentially expedite the insurance claims process.
+Even if you're not filing a lawsuit to recover car accident damages, you should consider speaking with an experienced car accident attorney in your area.
+An attorney who specializes car accident cases can maximize the amount of damages you recover and potentially expedite the insurance claims process.

 Contact a qualified auto accident attorney to make sure your rights are protected.